Skovorodino, Amur Oblast: Administrative and municipal status

 Within the framework of administrative divisions, Skovorodino serves as the administrative center of Skovorodinsky District.
 As an administrative division, it is, together with the settlement of Lesnoy, incorporated within Skovorodinsky District as Skovorodino Urban Settlement.
 As a municipal division, this administrative unit also has urban settlement status and is a part of Skovorodinsky Municipal District.

 Economy

 An oil pipeline is currently under construction from Tayshet north of Lake Baikal to Skovorodino; it is intended for oil to be transported from here by rail to the port of Nakhodka on the Pacific, as well as to China.
 This is planned as the first section of a pipeline bringing natural gas directly to the Pacific ports, managed by Transneft.
-It was opened on December 27, 2009 by Prime Minister Vladimir Putin.
+It was opened on 27 December 2009 by Prime Minister Vladimir Putin.

 Climate

 Skovorodino has a subarctic climate (Köppen climate classification Dwc).
-Winters are severely cold with average temperatures from -33.4 to -18.9 C in January, while summers are mild with average temperatures from +11.5 to +24.9 C in July.
+Winters are severely cold with average temperatures from -33.4 to -18.9 C in January, while summers are warm but short, with average temperatures from +11.5 to +24.9 C in July.
 Precipitation is moderate and is much higher in summer than at other times of the year.
 Winters are generally dry.